gb-it/codejam-cap-nodejs/exercises/03/readme.md

 1. What are other possible targets in the compilation context?

 1. What is the thinking behind the use of views at the service definition layer and tables at the data model layer?

+1. Even though the `Authors` entity definition finally appeared in the metadata file at the end of step 2, you might have noticed that the content of the metadata document looked shorter overall than it did.
+What disappeared?